 The red hair question.
 At the beginning of the survey, participants were asked to estimate how many Americans have red hair, both out of 1,000 and out of 10,000 (these two answer fields appeared in a random order).
-This question was included as a quality control, but it turns out to more generally proxy for one's tendency to overestimate a cued rare event.
+This question was included as a quality control and to familiarize respondents with the question format,4 but it more generally proxies for one's tendency to overestimate a cued rare event.
 As such it plays an important role in our analysis.

 Preferences and Behavior.
 We also ask respondents about their behavioural responses to the pandemic and their policy preferences.
 We ask how soon they believe "stay at home" measures should be lifted, and whether they would resume their normal activities if these measures were lifted today.
 We ask about avoidance of emergency medical care, and whether they have avoided filling prescriptions, doctor's appointments, or other forms of medical care in the last few weeks.
 In waves 2 and 3 we ask approximately how many times per week over the last few weeks they have left their home to shop, do errands, socialize, etc. (specifically excluding work or exercise).
-We also ask participants their political preferences (Republican vs Democrat) and their consumption of news about Covid, though this is not the focus of our analysis.
+We also ask participants their political preferences (Republican vs Democrat) and their consumption of news about Covid.
+This is not our main focus, but we analyze behaviour and politics in Section 5.